Remote Desktop clients

 Applies to: Windows 10, Windows 8.1, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2

-- Operate the apps that are installed on the PC.
+- Use apps installed on the remote PC.

-- Access the files and network resources of the PC.
+- Access files and network resources on the remote PC.

-- Leave the apps open when you end the client.
+- Leave the apps open when you turn off the client.

 |Client||Get the app||Documentation||Latest version|

-You can integrate features of Remote Desktop clients across platforms by enabling a Uniform Resource Identifier (URI) scheme.
-Learn about the supported URI attributes that you can use with the iOS, Mac, and Android clients.
+You can also use features of Remote Desktop clients across platforms by enabling a Uniform Resource Identifier (URI) scheme.
+The Supported URI attributes article will tell you about URIs you can use with the iOS, Mac, and Android clients.